-The way D&D’s co-owner Devell Brittman tells the story, divine inspiration led him to the doughnut business.
+The way D&D’s co-owner Devell Brittmon tells the story, divine inspiration led him to the doughnut business.

 He and his wife Lolita were driving through Roseland when she had a hankering for a hamburger.
 Old Fashioned Donuts, where burgers are a lesser known menu option, came into view and Devell popped into the bakery to satisfy his wife’s craving.
 He walked out with a doughnut – and a calling.